TanmayMudgal619/UntitledComics/README.md

 - [ ] Explore Tab should provide Comics based on user's Interests.

 - [ ] The Icognito Mode should be optimized.
+- [ ] History of Comics Opened to Read.

 - [X] Random Comic.